LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 </details>

+### Use AMA to identify required code changes for target MoRE
 <details open>
-<Summary> Use the Application Modernization Accelerator to analyze the application </Summary>
+<Summary> Use the Application Modernization Accelerator to analyze the application and identify required code changes.
+Generate a migration bundle which then will be used in the AMA Dev Tools </Summary>

-### Use AMA to identify what needs to be changed to modernize the application for MoRE

-1. Switch back to the browser and open the **MoRE_Demo** workspace.
+1. Switch to the browser and access AMA via the URL **https://rhel9-base.gym.lan:3001.**, then open the **MoRE_Demo** workspace.

 	<kbd>![AMA_MoRE_workspace](./images/media/AMA_MoRE_workspace.png)</kbd>